-As international investment in Dublin grows, so does the city’s need for professional services.
+As international investment in Dublin continues to expand, the appetite for high-quality professional services is also increasing.

-Today, Dublin is considered a centre of excellence for global business services.
-Demand continues to grow as more global leaders base their European and EMEA headquarters here.
+Today, Dublin is a centre of excellence for global business services, with demand continuing to rise as more international firms select the city as the base for their European and EMEA headquarters.

 Why professional services choose Dublin?

-• skilled workforce of highly educated and dynamic talent is readily available
+• A skilled workforce of highly educated and dynamic talent is readily available

 What companies are in Dublin?